robhami/HEX_RGB_Converter/README.md

 **Add error checking and messaging- DONE

-**Add event listeners for button click and return
+**Add event listeners for button click and return- DONE

 **Add function to decide HEX or RGB- DONE